HarryStevens/quoteShare/README.md

 </script>
 ```

-There is no third; it's that easy to use.
-See the <a href="https://github.com/HarryStevens/quoteShare/tree/master/example">example provided in this GitHub repository</a> for help.
+See the <a href="http://harryjstevens.com/quotesharejs">quoteShare.js website</a> for help.

 ### Options